Kalan-Lab/lsaBGC/README.md

 ### Using Docker (for major workflows only)

 A docker image is provided for the `lsaBGC-Easy.py` and `lsaBGC-Euk-Easy.py` workflows together with a wrapper script.
-The image is pretty large (~25Gb without SonicParanoid, ~33Gb with SonicParanoid) but includes all the databases and dependencies needed for lsaBGC, BiG-SCAPE, antiSMASH, and GECCO analysis.
+The image is pretty large (~26Gb) but includes all the databases and dependencies needed for lsaBGC, BiG-SCAPE, antiSMASH, and GECCO analysis.
 For lsaBGC, to save space, the KOfam database is not included.
-For antiSMASH, MEME is not incldued, thus RODEO and CASSIS analyses are not available.
+For antiSMASH, MEME is not incldued (for licensing reasons), thus RODEO and CASSIS analyses are not available.

 To use the latest Docker image, please: (1) install Docker and (2) download the wrapper script: